Frequently Asked Questions

 Yes.
 You can have visitors during the day.
 If visitors stay for dinner we ask for a $20 contribution per meal.
 We do not allow visitors to spend the night at Marble House Project since it can be disruptive to the other artists sharing the house.
 There are many inns, camping grounds and motels in the area, which can be provided upon request and we have occasional housing off site for a reduced fee.

 Can my pet attend with me?

 No. We cannot accommodate pets during the residency sessions.

-Can I apply with my collaborator during the residency?
+Can I apply with my collaborator during the Artist or Culinary residency?

 Yes but we will not accept more than two people as a team and teams may share studio space and a bedroom although not necessarily a bed.
 If you apply as a team please make it clear on your application.
 This applies only to the artist residency, family friendly residency, culinary artist residency and curatorial residency.
 If you are applying to the winter collaborative residency at Marble House Project, we can accommodate up to 13 people working together but groups need to be a minimum of three.

 Do you supply materials?

 No. We do not supply materials but we will help you procure them if necessary.

 Located in Dorset, Vermont we are approximately four hours from New York and Boston.
 Click here for our transportation document.